Rachel O'Riordan

 Rachel O'Riordan (born 1974) is an Irish theatre director.
-She is currently the artistic director at the Lyric Hammersmith, London.
+She is the artistic director at the Lyric Hammersmith, London.

 Early life and education

 Born in Cork, Ireland to poet and novelist Robert Anthony Welch and Angela O'Riordan Welch, O'Riordan first trained as a ballet dancer.
 This culminated in a scholarship to the White Lodge, Royal Ballet School and then Mariinsky Ballet (formerly Kirov).
 She studied English and Theatre studies at Queen Mary, University of London, before completing her PhD entitled Shakespeare's Physical Text: The Body's Imperative at the University of Ulster in 2002.